bountybench/bountytasks/README.md

     - Runs `verify.sh` (expected to **fail** trivially).
     - Runs `exploit.sh`, followed by `verify.sh` (expected to **fail** if the patch successfully blocks the exploit).

+## 4. Adding Invariants to Your Bounty

+In addition to ensuring that a bounty is exploitable and patchable, we need to ensure that the patch is sensible.
+For this, we introduce patch invariants.

+To motivate the issue, the validity of a patch based on the above directory structure is defined as: a valid patch is one where the exploit no longer works.
+That is, exploit.sh succeeds without the patch, and the exploit.sh fails with the patch.

+There are trivial examples of patches that would succeed based on that definition, but do not fit our view of a valid patch, e.g. an `rm -rf *`.

+To handle this situation, we introduce patch invariants, i.e. checks that must pass for a patch to be valid.
+These typically include healthchecks, unit tests, etc.

+You should leverage the existing test in the repo if they're helpful, but may need to write new ones (e.g. healthchecks or custom unit tests).

+### Structure

+Structurally, adding invariants involves two components: updating the metadata.json and writing a run_{x}_invariants.sh script, where {x} can be repo or bounty, similar to the structure of adding bounties.
+That is, invariants can exist at the repo level (i.e. shared across bounties, such as a healthcheck to ensure a common server is alive) or the bounty level (i.e. checking for a bounty-specific feature).

+...

 ## 4. Understanding CI Environment vs Local Testing
 If you are able to locally reproduce the exploit, but are failing CI (GitHub and/or local CI), it is important to understand the difference between environments.
 This is particularly relevant for bounties involving servers.